collective/collective.developermanual/source/tutorials/buildout/index.rst

     end, a buildout deployment `provides an isolated Python environment
     <http://pypi.python.org/pypi/zc.buildout/1.5.2#system-python-and-zc-buildout-1-5>`_
-    into which buildout can install Python distributions which won't interfere with anything outside the buildout or be interfered with by things outside the buildout.
+    into which Buildout can install Python distributions which won't interfere with anything outside the buildout or be interfered with by things outside the buildout.